ExxonMobil Building

+The ExxonMobil Building (also known as Exxon Tower, and formerly as Humble Oil Building) at 800 Bell Street in Houston, Texas is a 45-story, 1,200,000 sqft skyscraper built in 1963, designed by Welton Becket & Associates.
+The building is known for its “fins” which protrude from the building’s exterior to provide shade from the sun.

-The ExxonMobil Building (formerly the Humble Building) was built in 1963 in Houston.
-At that time it was the tallest building west of the Mississippi River at 606 ft, surpassing the Southland Center in Dallas (the previous record holder).
+At the time of its construction, it was the tallest building west of the Mississippi River at 606 ft, surpassing the Republic Bank Tower in Dallas (the previous record holder).
 It remained the tallest building west of the Mississippi only until 1965, when Elm Place was built in Dallas.
+It was listed on the National Register of Historic Places in 2025.